A photo of Michael Helmrath.

 As a pediatric surgeon-scientist, I’m dedicated to helping patients with intestinal diseases and obesity.
 I always wanted to be a physician — caring for children and conducting research focused on strategies to improve the outcomes of those with intestinal failure.

 My clinical interests are bariatric surgery and surgery to correct intestinal failure.
-I am the surgical director of the Intestinal Rehabilitation Program.
 My clinical work allows me to translate gastrointestinal conditions into the laboratory, where we are working to develop highly innovative approaches for treating intestinal diseases.

-I am the director of Surgical Research and the director of the Center for Bariatric Research and Innovation.
-In addition, I’m an associate director of the Center for Stem Cell & Organoid Medicine (CuSTOM).
+I serve as the Director of Surgical Research, Director of the Center for Bariatric Research and Innovation, and Director of the Center for Stem Cell & Organoid Medicine (CuSTOM).
 I am board certified in General Surgery and Pediatric Surgery.
-The National Institutes of Health (NIH) provides funding for our lab.
-I am also part of the Intestinal Stem Cell Consortium (ISCC).

 BA: Miami University, Oxford, OH, 1987.